 Like other Tableau platform management activities, an agile, iterative approach is needed to adapt to new business requirements as user adoption and engagement increase across your organization.
 Processes will change over time as skills increase and responsibilities are delegated more broadly than the IT organization.
 Establish governance review points twice a year to continue to evolve the models.

-The Data and Content Governance tab in the will help you to define your organization’s governance models based on information collected in the Tableau Enterprise Architecture Survey and Tableau Data and Analytics Survey.
+The Data and Content Governance tab in the Tableau Blueprint Planner will help you to define your organization’s governance models based on information collected in the Tableau Enterprise Architecture Survey and Tableau Data and Analytics Survey.
 You should establish and document who is responsible and what processes support each area within each model: centralized, delegated, and self-governing.

 Using the matrix approach to separate data and content governance and segmenting by the three models, it is easy to mix and match across models.
 For example, data and content governance may be centralized at the start.
 Then, after user training, data governance areas may be centralized, but content governance is delegated or self-governing because the data is curated.
 Similarly, specific areas within data and content governance can be tailored, such as delegated metadata management and centralized security and permissions, to meet your unique requirements.
 As business users’ analytical capabilities grow, more responsibilities can be delegated over time.
 Once defined, the governance models should be communicated with the user community by publishing them to the enablement intranet.
 For more information, see Tableau Enablement Intranet.